alexei-matveev/regelwerk/README.md

              [2 :is "even"]]
       rules (defrules
               {:find [?number]
-               ;; For each number produce this set of facts set in ;; German:
+               ;; For each number produce this set of facts in ;; German:
                :then [[?number :ist "gerade"]
                       [(inc ?number) :ist "ungerade"]